NYC to require COVID vaccine proof for indoor dining, gyms, performances

 New York City’s vaccination rate is 55% — better than the 50% nationwide but below the 70%-plus that scientists say is needed to wrangle the virus.
 The mayor is worried the fast-moving delta variant will upend the city’s push to reopen.

 “You’ve got to get vaccinated.
-It’s time,” Mr. de Blasio said.
-“The only reason we’re having a recovery is vaccination.”
+It’s time.
+All the answers, all the information’s out there.
+You’ve seen over 160 million Americans get vaccinated safely.
+You’ve seen it make the difference,” Mr. de Blasio said.
+“The only reason we’re having the recovery is vaccination.
+So, it’s time.”

 Mr. de Blasio said he is confident the mandate will withstand legal scrutiny even though the vaccines are authorized for emergency use and not fully approved by the Food and Drug Administration.